-- 1 Connect the power cord (1) of your projector into an AC outlet. - 2 Plug a display cable (2) into the monitor port (3) □ on the computer. - 3 Plug an audio cable (4) into the headphones/OPTICAL OUT jack (5) ∩ on the computer. - 4 Plug the display cable and the audio cable into the port and jack on the projector (6).
+- The monitor port on your computer is not accessible when the computer is attached to the docking station. - 1 Connect the power cord (1) of your projector into an AC outlet. - 2 Plug a display cable (2) into the monitor port (3) □ on the computer or on the docking station. - 3 Plug an audio cable (4) into the headphones jack (5) Ω on the computer. - 4 Plug the display cable and the audio cable into the port and jack on the projector (6).